 Price Range of the Best Smoke Detectors

 The prices of the different types of smoke detectors have a somewhat wide range.
-You can get a high-quality smoke detector for anywhere between $15 and $120.
 What you will want depends on your specifications and what you are looking for.

 If you only need a single unit with no frills, you can get one pretty cheap.
 But if you need a full set of interconnected detectors that have lights and can detect carbon monoxide, you're going to be spending a bit more money.

 How We Came up with the Following List